jonaylor89/pythontut/Section5.md

 Most situations won't require a while loop which is why for loops are much more popular.
 The main use of while loops now would be to purposely make an infinite loop (A loop that never stops). (while True:)
-Infinite loops get used a loop in network programming.

 ```python
 def goForever(startingNumber):